News Events Contact

 Vasse Estuary Sediment Removal

-The Vasse Wonnerup Wetlands Partnership undertook removal of approximately 787m3 (around 48 dry tonnes) of sediment in the Vasse Estuary alongside Estuary View Drive in Wonnerup.
+The Vasse Wonnerup Wetlands Partnership undertook an experimental project that removed approximately 787m3 (around 48 dry tonnes) of sediment in the Vasse Estuary alongside Estuary View Drive in Wonnerup.
 The project removed sediment along a 220m stretch that is exposed over summer months when water levels are low.
 Build-up and exposure of black ooze sediment in this area is thought to contribute to offensive odours over summer months, impacting livability for neighbours.

 VIEW PROJECT MAP